lotusirous/codescan/doc/development.md

 ## Database

 Migrations are managed using [github.com/golang-migrate/migrate](https://github.com/golang-migrate/migrate), with the CLI tool.
-If this is your first time using golang-migrate, check out the [Getting Started guide](https://github.com/golang-migrate/migrate/blob/master/GETTING_STARTED.md).
+If this is your first time using golang-migrate, check out the

+Migrations are handled using the [github.com/golang-migrate/migrate](https://github.com/golang-migrate/migrate) package, which includes a command-line interface (CLI) tool.
+If you are new to golang-migrate, it is recommended to refer to the [Getting Started](https://github.com/golang-migrate/migrate/blob/master/GETTING_STARTED.md) guide.

 To install the golang-migrate CLI, follow the instructions in the [migrate CLI README](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md).

 ### Local development database

-1. Install Mysql 5 on your machine for local development.
-It should use the default Postgres port of `3306`.
-You can use mysql database locally with docker container as follows:
+1. In order to set up local development, install MySQL version 5 on your machine.
+The default port for MySQL should be set to `3306`.
+An alternative option is to use a MySQL database within a Docker container.
+To do this, you can use the following command:

 ```sh
 docker run \